kalgynirae/lumeh.org/pages/music.md

 <l-music src-ogg="/files/music/Synthmaster Lumpy - On The Clock (long version).ogg" src-mp3="/files/music/Synthmaster Lumpy - On The Clock (long version).mp3" license=none>

-*June 2011:* This track is an extension of the older *On The Clock* that matches up perfectly with Ke$ha's *Tik Tok*.
+*June 2011:* This track is an extension of the older *On The Clock* that matches up perfectly with Ke$ha’s *Tik Tok*.
 The added build-up section that starts about 2/3 of the way through is spiffy.

 </l-music>